cbrnr/mnelab/CONTRIBUTING.md

 ### Setting up the development environment
 You will need to have a working Python installation (make sure to use one of the supported Python versions).
 Installation methods vary across platforms, but if you don't have any specific preferences, the [official installers](https://www.python.org/) are a great option on Windows and macOS.

-If you use macOS, you can also install Python via [Homebrew](https://brew.sh/) (`brew install python` or `brew install python@3.8` for a specific version).
-On Linux, use the package manager to install Python if it is not already available.

 In addition to Python, you will also need a working [Git](https://git-scm.com/) installation.
 Again, installation methods are different depending on which platform you are using.
 If you are on Windows, you can install [Git for Windows](https://gitforwindows.org/).
-If you are on macOS, you should install the XCode command line tools with `xcode-select --install`.
+If you are on macOS, you can install the XCode command line tools with `xcode-select --install`.

 ### Forking and cloning MNELAB
 On the [GitHub website](https://github.com/cbrnr/mnelab), click on the "Fork" button in the top right corner to create your own fork of MNELAB (you need to be logged in with your GitHub account).
 Next, from the main page of your fork, click on the green "Clone or download" button.
 Copy the URL to the clipboard &ndash; you will need this URL to create your local MNELAB repository.